Panasonic FZ1000 vs TZ100

 An illustration of the physical size and weight of the Panasonic FZ1000 and the Panasonic TZ100 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ1000 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is considerably smaller (47 percent) than the Panasonic FZ1000.
 Moreover, the TZ100 is substantially lighter (62 percent) than the FZ1000.
 In this context, it is worth noting that neither the FZ1000 nor the TZ100 are weather-sealed.